More than 60 shots fired in Thursday dispute that left 20-year-old man dead in Madison

 "We had multiple buildings that were struck by gunfire," Barnes said.
 "We had multiple vehicles that were struck by gunfire, and it is truly, truly a blessing that no one else was actually hurt in this incident."

-The victim, whose name has not yet been released by the Dane County Medical Examiner's Office, died Thursday after being taken to the hospital.
+The victim, whose name had not yet been released by the Dane County Medical Examiner's Office, died Thursday after being taken to a hospital.
 Barnes said it wasn't clear if he was a resident of the apartment complex and declined to comment on how many times he was shot.

 People are also reading…